Our environ|mental work

 Since its inception, the Gothenburg Opera Restaurant has had a clear environmental philosophy.
 These efforts have now been affirmed by the most prestigious environmental certification – the Nordic Ecolabel.

 The Nordic Ecolabel applies to all operations managed by the restaurant: the restaurant itself, the cafés, bars, kitchen and staff canteen.
 The Nordic Ecolabel takes into account the entire life cycle of the restaurant operations, from the purchase of raw goods to waste management and everything in between.
-This means that the food served at The Göteborg Opera is – as far as possible – organic, locally sourced and Fair Trade certified, while GM foods are banned.
-Our seafood is checked against the IUCN Red List and the Nordic species databases, and as often as possible we purchase organic seafood varieties.
-Our menus always have at least one vegetarian option, and once a week we provide a meat-free lunch.
+This means that the food served at The Göteborg Opera is – as far as possible – organic and Fair Trade certified, while GM foods are banned.
+Our seafood is checked against the IUCN Red List and the Nordic species databases as well as WWF’s Fish Guide, and as often as possible we purchase organic seafood varieties.
+Our menus always have at least one vegetarian option, and once a week we provide a ‘meat-free’ lunch, where we offer a menu with a smaller carbon footprint.

 As a symbol for our continued environmental work, we have been keeping hives on the roof for the past couple of years.
 The honey is then sold in the OperaShop.
 Some bees fly to Trädgårdsföreningen (the botanical gardens) to collect their nectar they also are busy with the flower plantations we also have on the roof.
 And now they've got company: shiny new solar panels.